Quantum Time-Space Tradeoffs for Matrix Problems: Quantum matrix vector products

 \begin{corollary} Let $\F$ be a field and $\domain \subseteq \F$ such that $d=|\domain|$.
 Any quantum circuit that solves any $n \times n$ system of linear equations over $\domain$ in time $T$ and space $S$ with probability at least $2^{-S}$ requires $T$ that is $\Omega(n^3 \log (d) \ / S)$ \end{corollary} \begin{proof} It is possible to invert a matrix by solving $n$ systems of $n$ linear equations.
 By a reduction \cref{cor:mat-invert-ts-lb} gives us that solving these equations requires $T$ that is $\Omega(n^4 \log(d) \ / S)$.
 Thus least one of these equations must require $T$ that is $\Omega(n^3 \log (d) \ / S)$ to solve. \end{proof}

 In \cite{BK23} the authors showed that the kinds of quantum time-space product lower bounds we proved in this section can be extended to asymptotically equivalent lower bounds on the stronger notion of cumulative memory complexity.
-We restate a simplified version of their main theorem for quantum circuits here. \begin{proposition}[\cite{BK23}] Let $f: \domain^n \to \range^m$ be a function such that there exists constant $C$, functions $m'(n) \in \omega(\log n), h(k,n) = k^\Delta h_1(n), K(n)$, and a distribution $\mu$ over $\domain^n$ where when $x \sim \mu$ the probability that - for any $k \leq m'(n)$ - any quantum circuit with at most $h(k,n)$ queries to $x$ produces $k$ correct outputs of $f(x)$ with probability at most $C \cdot K(n)^{-k}$.
-Then for any constant $c>0$, any quantum circuit that computes $f$ with $T$ queries and error $\epsilon \leq (1-1/(2T^c))$ must have cumulative memory that is:
+We restate a simplified version of their main theorem for quantum circuits and classical query algorithms here. \begin{proposition}[\cite{BK23}] Let $f: \domain^n \to \range^m$ be a function such that there exists constant $C$, functions $m'(n) \in \omega(\log n), h(k,n) = k^\Delta h_1(n), K(n)$, and a distribution $\mu$ over $\domain^n$ where when $x \sim \mu$ the probability that - for any $k \leq m'(n)$ - any quantum circuit (or classical query algorithm) with at most $h(k,n)$ queries to $x$ produces $k$ correct output values of $f(x)$ with probability at most $C \cdot K(n)^{-k}$.
+Then for any constant $c>0$, any quantum circuit (or classical query algorithm) that computes $f$ with $T$ queries and error $\epsilon \leq (1-1/(2T^c))$ must have cumulative memory that is: